MisterFried/react-paginated-table/readme.md

 The _PaginatedTable_ component can take up to 5 arguments :

--   **title**: a string displayed on top of the table
+-   **title**: A string displayed on top of the table.

 -   **items**: An array of object with the items to display.
 Each object must have at least an id property (string), the rest of the properties must be of type string or number.

 -   **headers**: An array of object defining the displayed column.
 Each object must be composed of two properties :

-    -   **title**: The title for the column header
+    -   **title**: The title for the column header.
-    -   **sortText**: The associated property name in the item object (used for sorting and filtering)
+    -   **sortText**: The associated property name in the item object (used for sorting and filtering).

 -   **action** (Optional): An object defining the action column, can be omitted if no action column is wanted.
 Must contains the following properties :

-    -   **title**: The title for the action column header
+    -   **title**: The title for the action column header.
     -   **function**: The function to be executed when pressing the action button.
 The id of the corresponding item is given as parameter.
-    -   **label**: The label on the action buttons
+    -   **label**: The label on the action buttons.

--   **paginateOptions** (Optional): an array of number defining the different options for the number of items to be displayed per page.
-If omitted, a default value of [5, 10, 15] is set (_Note: for more clarity, any value higher than the total amount of items will not be displayed.
-If no value remains, the corresponding input will not be displayed at all_)
+-   **paginateOptions** (Optional): An array of number defining the different options for the number of items to be displayed per page.
+If omitted, a default value of [5, 10, 15] is set. (_Note: for more clarity, any value higher than the total amount of items will not be displayed.
+If no value remains, the corresponding input will not be displayed at all_).

 ### Functionality

--   Items can be sorted based on any of the provided header field, in a descending or ascending order. _By default, items are going to be ordered in ascending order for the first provided header field_
+-   Items can be sorted based on any of the provided header field, in a descending or ascending order. _By default, items are going to be ordered in ascending order for the first provided header field_.

 -   Items can be filtered based on a text input.
 The search is performed on every field of the item.